hafriedlander/php-peg/README.md

 ### Tokens

-Tokens may be
+Tokens may be:

  - bare-words, which are recursive matchers - references to token rules defined elsewhere in the grammar,
  - literals, surrounded by `"` or `'` quote pairs.
 No escaping support is provided in literals.
- - regexs, surrounded by `/` pairs.
+ - regexes, surrounded by `/` pairs.
  - expressions - single words (match \w+) starting with `$` or more complex surrounded by `${ }` which call a user defined function to perform the match

 ##### Regular expression tokens

 Automatically anchored to the current string start - do not include a string start anchor (`^`) anywhere.
-Always acts as when the 'x' flag is enabled in PHP - whitespace is ignored unless escaped, and '#' stats a comment.
+Always acts as when the 'x' flag is enabled in PHP - whitespace is ignored unless escaped, and '#' starts a comment.

 Be careful when ending a regular expression token - the '*/' pattern (as in /foo\s*/) will end a PHP comment.
-Since the 'x' flag is always active, just split with a space (as in / foo \s* /)
+Since the 'x' flag is always active, just split with a space (as in / foo \s* /).

 ### Expressions